Sobering Up Shelter (CatholicCare Canberra & Goulburn)

-Referrals accepted from: Self, friend/family, another service, Police
+Referrals accepted from: Self, friend/family, another service, Police, Ambulance

 Transport assistance available: Bus tickets and taxi vouchers can be provided to assist with transport from the facility.

 Other access information: Service specifically designed to support people who are intoxicated.
 No medication can be consumed whilst at the facility.

 - Takes less than 30 minutes

-- Includes alcohol, tobacco and other drug assessment
+- Comprehensive alcohol, tobacco and other drug assessment